open-source-labs/ReacType/.github/pull_request_template.md

 ## Type of Change

-Please check the options that applied
+Please check the options that apply

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)